Pokémon Gold and Silver: Setting

 The older architectures of Japan's Kansai and Tōkai regions inspired the setting of the Johto Region.
 Pictured is Hōryū-ji in Nara Prefecture.

-Pokémon Gold and Silver are set in the region of Johto, situated to the west of the Kanto region from the previous Red and Blue games, and three years after the conclusion of the previous games.
+Pokémon Gold and Silver are set in the region of Johto, situated to the west of the Kanto Region from the previous Red and Blue games, and three years after the conclusion of the previous games.
 The design of Johto was inspired by Japan's Kansai and Tōkai regions, with many of the region's temples and more traditional Japanese aesthetics finding their way into Johto.

 Story

-As with the previous games, the player character receives his first Pokémon, a choice between Chikorita, Cyndaquil, and Totodile, from the region's local Pokémon scientist, Professor Elm, and then begins his journey to win the eight Gym Badges of the Johto region and then challenge the Elite Four and the Johto League Champion to become a Pokémon Master.
+As with the previous games, the player character receives his first Pokémon, a choice between Chikorita, Cyndaquil, and Totodile, from the region's local Pokémon scientist, Professor Elm, and then begins his journey to win the eight Gym Badges of the Johto Region and then challenge the Elite Four and the Johto League Champion to become a Pokémon Master.
 Opposing him is his mysterious rival, a boy who stole one of the other Pokémon from Professor Elm and regularly challenges the player to test his strengths.
 The player also encounters the villainous Team Rocket, having reunited to seek out their previous leader Giovanni to return the group to their former glory.
 Eventually, the player thwarts Team Rocket once and for all and defeats the Elite Four and the Johto League Champion on Indigo Plateau.
-The player can then travel to the Kanto region from the previous games and challenge the Kanto Gym Leaders there, discovering how much has changed in the three years following the events of Red and Blue.
+The player can then travel to the Kanto Region from the previous games and challenge the Kanto Gym Leaders there, discovering how much has changed in the three years following the events of Red and Blue.
 For example, Cinnabar Island has been almost completely taken over by a volcano eruption; only a Pokémon Center remains.
-After defeating the Gym Leaders of the Kanto Region, the player is allowed to enter the treacherous Mt.
+After defeating the Kanto Gym Leaders, the player is allowed to enter the treacherous Mt.
 Silver area, home to very powerful Pokémon.
 Deep within Mt.
-Silver's caves is Red, the main protagonist of Red, Green, Blue and Yellow and Kanto League Champion, whom the player can challenge for the most difficult final battle in the game.
+Silver's caves is Red, the main protagonist of Red, Green, Blue and Yellow and Indigo League Champion, whom the player can challenge for the most difficult final battle in the game.